Controversies of Nestlé: Status of potable water

 At the second World Water Forum in 2000, Nestlé and other corporations persuaded the World Water Council to change its statement so as to reduce access to drinking water from a "right" to a "need".
 Nestlé continues to take control of aquifers and bottle their water for profit.
 Peter Brabeck-Letmathe, chairman of Nestlé, later changed his statement, saying in a 2013 interview, "I am the first one to say water is a human right."
-In that same interview, he claimed that it was the "primary responsibility of every government" to provide 30 litres of water a day to citizens.
+In that same interview, he claimed that it was the "primary responsibility of every government" to provide 30 liters of water a day to citizens.

 Pure Life bottled water in Pakistan

 At the World Water Forum 2005, Nestlé was confronted with a study about its negative impact and use of corporate power in Pakistan.
 Human rights scholar Nils Rosemann presented the study "Drinking Water Crisis in Pakistan and the Issue of Bottled Water - The Case of Nestlé's Pure Life."
-After the report was published, Nestlè called it highly distorted and misleading picture of the situation.
-Refusing any responsibility for the "water stress" in Pakistan.
+After the report was published, Nestlè called it highly distorted and misleading picture of the situation, refusing any responsibility for the "water stress" in Pakistan.
 Nestlè stated "We always operate in accordance with applicable laws and regulations, whether local or international, as well as with internal Nestlé standards and policies, as the Nestlé Corporate Business Principles."
 It took more than 10 years until 2018 until the Supreme Court of Pakistan took the study from Nils Rosemann and addressed Nestlè directly for its false business conduct.
 In the same year, Pakistan's Audit Agency stated that the enterprise made an "unjustified" profit with its bottled water.